 Former graduates have found employment in a wide variety of early years settings such as crèches, day nurseries, pre-schools, after-school services, special early years services, early start classrooms and family centres, project development and management positions in the Health Service Executive, County Childcare Committees, National Voluntary Organisations and Primary Education.

 Graduates also have possibilities for progressing to postgraduate studies such as the Masters in Child, Family and Community Studies in the Department of Social Sciences here in DIT.
-Other graduates choose to do an 18 month postgraduate diploma in order to qualify them to work as primary school teachers.
+Other graduates choose to do a postgraduate diploma in order to qualify them to work as primary school teachers.

 The BA (Hons.) in Early Childhood Education at DIT has long standing arrangements with a number of settings that we collaborate with for Practice Placements and many of our graduates have ended up working in these services.
 All placements are arranged by Programme Tutors to ensure students get opportunities of supervised practice in a variety of high quality early years settings.